pdjr-ha/pdjr-schematic-card/README.md

 A 'class' update allows arbitrary CSS classnames to be assigned to selected elements dependent upon the state of a Home Assistant entity.

-A 'text' update allows an arbitrary text value to be assigned to selected elements.
+A 'text' update allows arbitrary text content to be assigned to selected elements.
-The assigned text can be a simple state value or a more complex
+The assigned text can be plain text or a text value that includes the current state of a Home Assistant entity.

+An 'attribute' update allows an arbitrary element attribute to be assigned a specified value.
+The assigned value can be plain text or a text value that includes the current state of a Home Assistant entity.

 ## Example YAML configuration
 ```